utilitywarehouse/thanos-manifests/README.md

 - Deployment Thanos Rule    (replica x2)
 - StatefulSet Thanos Store  (replica x2)

-AWS and GCP overlays provide relvant, provider specific config

-You then need to provide config for the base to use, please refer to `/example` overlays.
+You need to provide config for the base to use, please refer to `/example` overlays.

 # Migration to v0.4.0 notes